noun (plural curries)

 verb (curries, currying, curried)[with object]

-- 1chiefly North American Groom (a horse) with a curry comb: I was brushing and currying the horseMore example sentences
+1chiefly North American Groom (a horse) with a rubber or plastic curry comb.

 - Heaven help the poor kid who had to go in there, muck the floor, and curry the horse.